Get the FREE one-click dictionary software for Windows

 1. Examine so as to determine accuracy, quality, or condition

-"check the brakes"; "Check out the engine"; "check up on the brakes"; "check over the brakes"; "check into the brakes";
+"check the brakes"; "Check out the engine"; "check up on the brakes"; "check over the brakes"; "I'll check into it";

 - check up on, look into, check out, suss out [Brit, informal], check over, go over, check into, suss [Brit, informal], sus [Brit, informal]